canonical/lxd/doc/explanation/clustering.md

 Those settings typically include:

-- The source device and size for a storage pool
+- The source device and size (quota) for a storage pool
 - The name for a ZFS zpool, LVM thin pool or LVM volume group
 - External interfaces and BGP next-hop for a bridged network
 - The name of the parent network device for managed `physical` or `macvlan` networks